sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 <info>

-Adding user search schemas is only supported in Flex CLI versions 1.10.0 and above.
-Use yarn to update Flex CLI by running `yarn global upgrade flex-cli` or `npm update -g flex-cli` if you are using npm.
+Adding user search schemas is only supported in Sharetribe CLI versions 1.10.0 and above.
+Use yarn to update Sharetribe CLI by running `yarn global upgrade flex-cli` or `npm update -g flex-cli` if you are using npm.